 (eval-in-abbreviation expression)

-This abbreviation evaluates the expression
+This abbreviation evaluates the expression at the level

 above and consider the result of it as the resulting expansion.